Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 E-liquid or impregnated plant

-PTC can be sold as e-cigarette liquid, powder, or a mixture sprayed on dried plants.
+PTC can be sold as e-liquid for electronic cigarettes, powder, or a mixture sprayed on dried plants.

 Composition